 Of course, some people just cannot sit still.

 This article describes in broad strokes some of the nuances of three types of LLC management.
-It is important that entrepreneurs and startups seek qualified legal counsel when forming their companies and drafting operating agreements.
+We encourage entrepreneurs and startups to seek qualified legal counsel when forming their companies and drafting operating agreements.
+Contact the author if you have specific questions about this topic or about any corporate law issue, Terry Thompson.

 Click here to read the article published by In Business Magazine.